fernandagil/ms1-nonnapepita-restaurant/TESTING.md

 Notes:

-- The site renders quite good on Firefox, although on the **Menu Page** the headings show a white overlay/background.
 - On Microsoft Edge and Internet Explorer, the call to action button on **Home Page** doesn't seem to show the background color, but thanks to the border that does display properly it's easy to still see that is a button.

 ## Testing User stories